Andy Dorman: Return to New England

+He started both of the Revolution's playoff matches against Sporting Kansas City in the Eastern Conference Semifinals, scoring in the 55th minute of the first match to give the Revolution a 1-0 lead.

+Dorman managed to make 16 appearances in the 2014 New England Revolution season despite being sidelined with an MCL injury on 15 July which kept him out of the team until 12 September.
+He recorded one assist in the Revolution's 3-1 loss to the Philadelphia Union on 28 June.
+He also made 3 appearances in the Revolution's 2014 playoff run, which ultimately culminated in a loss to the LA Galaxy in the 2014 MLS Cup Final.

+In 2015, Dorman made 18 appearances for the Revolution.
+He scored the Revolution's only goal in a 4-1 loss to the New York Red Bulls on 11 July.
+The goal was Dorman's first for the Revolution in regular-season play since 14 July 2007.
+Dorman's contract expired at the end of the 2015 season, and he joined the coaching staff of the Boston Bolts.

 International career

 Although he was born in England of English parents, Dorman grew up in Wales, and represented the Welsh schools team.
 He expressed interest in either playing for England, Wales or gaining American citizenship and playing for the United States, having lived there for over seven years.
 Dorman had moved to America to attend Boston University, where he was named a two-time All-New England player.

 Although Dorman considers himself to be Welsh, he was not eligible to play for Wales as he was born in England and none of his parents or grandparents were born in Wales.
 In October 2009, however, FIFA ratified changes which allow players with 5 years compulsory education in a country before the age of 16 to represent that country, which made Dorman eligible to represent Wales.
 Dorman was included in the squad to play against Scotland on 14 November 2009 when, ironically, he was playing his club football for Scottish team St Mirren.
 Wales won 3–0, but he stayed on the bench for the whole game.
 Dorman made his debut for the Wales national football team on 23 May 2010 against Croatia at the Stadion Gradski.